ballerina-platform/ballerina-dev-website/swan-lake/integration-technology-tools/edi-tool.md

 }
 ```

-## Create an EDI library
+## Create an EDI package

 Usually, organizations have to work with many EDI formats, and integration developers need to have a convenient way to work on EDI data with minimum effort.
-Ballerina EDI libraries facilitate this by allowing organizations to pack all EDI processing the codes of their EDI collections into an importable library.
-Therefore, integration developers can simply import those libraries and convert EDI messages into Ballerina records in a single line of code.
+The Ballerina EDI package facilitates this by allowing organizations to pack all EDI processing the codes of their EDI collections into an importable package.
+Therefore, integration developers can simply import the package and convert EDI messages into Ballerina records in a single line of code.

-The below command can be used to generate EDI libraries.
+The below command can be used to generate the EDI package.

 ```
-$ bal edi libgen -O <org name> -n <library name> -s <EDI schema folder> -o <output folder>
+$ bal edi libgen -O <org name> -n <package name> -s <EDI schema folder> -o <output folder>
 ```

-A Ballerina library project will be generated in the output folder.
-This library can be built and published by issuing the `bal pack` and `bal push` commands from the output folder.
-Then, the generated library can be imported into any Ballerina project, and the generated utility functions of the library can be invoked to parse EDI messages into Ballerina records.
+A Ballerina package project will be generated in the output folder.
+This package can be built and published by issuing the `bal pack` and `bal push` commands from the output folder.
+Then, the generated package can be imported into any Ballerina project, and the generated utility functions of the package can be invoked to parse EDI messages into Ballerina records.

 For example, if an organization (`CityMart`) needs to work with `X12 850`, `810`, `820`, and `855` for handling purchase orders, then, its integration developers can put schemas of those `X12` specifications into a folder as follows.